Marktawa/sasn-doc/THINKING.md

 Ninth phase Email.
 Setup Configure Brevo.
 Add A Brevo Email Service.
 Brevo service will have a `sendEmail` function that sends an email to a user.
 Test Brevo.
 Create Test Email Route.
 Create Test Email Controller.
 Test Email Service.
 Delete test files.

 Eighth phase Share. `editor` field added to `Notes` collection.
 It's of type email. `enableEdit` controller updated so that it sets a given note's `canEdit` field to `true` and writes an email string in the `editor` field of the Notes collection. `update` method is overridden.
 Note owner can still edit note or user whose email matches the string in the `editor` field && `canEdit` field is `true`.
 Nuxt UI is updated.
 The "Enable Edit" button will include an email form input.
-Above the email form input put a label like "Enter email of user who you want to give Edit rights"
+Above the email form input put a label like "Enter email of user who you want to give Edit rights".

 Seventh phase Share. `enable-edit` route is created. `enableEdit` controller created. `enableEdit` controller where only the owner of a note sets a shared note's `canEdit` field to `true`. `share` controller updated so that it sets a given note's `isShared` field to `true` and `canEdit` field to `false`.
 Nuxt UI change.
 The "Enable Edit" button should appear next to the "Unshare" button.
 Owner clicks "Enable Edit" and is taken to the "Are you sure you want this note to be editable?" page.
 Clicking "Yes" leads user to Confirmation page.
 Clicking "No" returns user to the Note view page.